EleniQ/Python_Challenge/README.md

 All of this data prints within the terminal, has been debugged, and produced a txt.file in the Analysis folder.

-## For Additiona detail on the code, please check the main.py file within PyBank and PyPoll folders.
+## For Additional detail on the code, please check the main.py file within PyBank and PyPoll folders.
 The txt.file can be found in the Analysis folder within their respective folders.
 The original CSV resource can be found within the respective folder too.